Search This Blog

 ROLLBACK

-I realize that the impact/improvement % is not that great on its face value (and that's also the reasons why the missing indexes DMV can easily miss it) but on a busy system and depending on the application design, it can produce very meaningful improvements.
+I realize that the impact/improvement percentage may not seem significant at face value (which is also why the missing indexes DMV can easily overlook it).
+However, on a busy system and depending on the application design, it can produce very meaningful improvements.

-So here I oblige to the recommendation and add index to the FK fields
+So, I decided to follow the recommendation and add indexes to the foreign key fields.

 USE [AdventureWorks2014]